- Introduction

 Some managers and staff make the mistake of viewing performance management as a mere box-checking exercise.
 Recognizing the major commercial gains that may be accomplished by taking adequate care of the process, on the other hand, can pay off handsomely.

-HR software like Kissflow HR Cloud allows businesses to push performance even higher while making it easier and more efficient for everyone involved.
+HR software like Kissflow HR Cloud and gustohr allows businesses to push performance even higher while making it easier and more efficient for everyone involved.
 Its performance management module includes features such as goal and milestone planning, ongoing performance evaluation, frequent communication, streamlined feedback, staff development, and a rewards program.